shayandavoodii/OnlinePortfolioSelection.jl/docs/src/python.md

 3
 ```

-As shown above, the `mrvol` function returns a `PyCall.jlwrap` object.
-The portfolio weights can be accessed by `model.b` which are automatically converted to a `numpy.ndarray` object.
-The other attributes of the `model` object can be accessed in the same way.
-In order to check the attributes of the `model` object, you can check the returned object by the [`mrvol`](@ref) function.
-Let's continue and calculate the performance of the algorithm according to some of the prominent metrics:
+As demonstrated, the `mrvol` function returns a `PyCall.jlwrap` object.
+Access the portfolio weights through `model.b`, automatically converted into a `numpy.ndarray`.
+Similarly, other attributes of the `model` object can be accessed.
+To inspect the attributes of the `model` object further, refer to the documentation for the returned object via the [`mrvol`](@ref) function.
+Now, proceed to calculate the algorithm's performance based on notable metrics:

 ```python
 >>> metrics = OPS.OPSMetrics(model.b, rel_pr)